Thomascountz/thomascountz/_posts/2018-03-23-perceptrons-in-neural-networks.md

 In the picture above, weights are illustrated by black arrows.
 We’ll call each weight w.
 Each input, x above has an associated weight: x¹ has a weight w¹, x² a weight of w², and x³, a weight of w³.

-To determine the perceptron’s activation, we take the *weighted sum* of each of the inputs *and then* determine if it is above or below a certain *threshold*, or *bias, *represented by b.
+To determine the perceptron’s activation, we take the *weighted sum* of each of the inputs *and then* determine if it is above or below a certain *threshold*, or *bias*, represented by b.

-The formula for perceptron neurons can can be expressed like this:
+The formula for perceptron neurons can be expressed like this:

 ![http://neuralnetworksanddeeplearning.com/index.html](/assets/images/perceptron-equation.png)